stephiescastle/data-smoother/README.md

 # Data Smoothing in Processing

-Originally developed to work with the arduino using the StandardFirmata library as detailed on http://playground.arduino.cc/Interfacing/Processing
+Originally developed to work with arduino using the StandardFirmata library as detailed on http://playground.arduino.cc/Interfacing/Processing

 To use it with an arduino, set up an Arduino object as described above, and assign the pin data to the rawData variable in the draw() loop.
 `rawData = myArduino.analogRead(0);`